bradreeder/Tile-game/README.md

 * Work on the css and make it beautiful
 * Write front-end tests refactoring code as is necessary
 * Back-end tests done.
 Test that the level.txt files have the correct content.
+* Write an algorithm that solves the puzzle, and is able to work out its difficulty, so you can use it to test if a level is solvable and generate random levels.
 * Add: codeclimate.yml, travis.yml, codecov.yml, and deploy on heroku.
 * We have thus far used the same maps as Zelda: Oracle of Ages.
 Come up with your own levels that fairly increment in difficulty, and come up with ideas for unique game mechanics.
 * Responsive mobile-first design
-* Get it working in other browsers
+* Get it working in other browsers (i.e. get es6 code to work in other browsers)